Wahoo ELEMNT BOLT v2 vs. ROAM: Which One to Choose?

 While they can be useful to quickly check your power zones, I personally don’t miss them when using a bike computer without an LED strip.

 The BOLT v2, released in 2021, comes with a USB-C charging port, whereas the ROAM (introduced in 2019) still uses MicroUSB.
-Hopefully, future bike computers will come with USB-C.
+Luckily, ROAM v2 also uses USB-C.

 There are a few other minor differences, such as fonts, beeps, and so on, but these won’t significantly impact your overall experience.